 Fuzors (model line)

-The Fuzors line was...well, a whole lotta recolor, thrown out there to go with Fuzors, which was treated with almost apathy.
-But oh maaaaan, the metal flake plastic.
-The metal flake plastic.
-It also had, in my opinion, the most appealing and stylish boxes in the newer Zoids line...and the Japanese DVD release is the best of the anime ones in quality and extras.
+The Fuzors line was...well, a whole lot of recolors, all to go with the anime Zoids.
+But aaah, so much metal flake plastic.
+It also had, in my opinion, the most appealing and stylish boxes in the newer Zoids line.
 I wish I'd bought more of the kits.

 Genesis (model line)